NCAA basketball players use biggest stage to deliver message

 “The good part about this tournament is it’s over multiple weeks,” Baker told The Athletic.
 “So there’s time to come up with something.”

-Bohannon said: “Maybe it’s protesting a game or delaying a game — because it would be a nightmare for NCAA.
+Bohannon told The Athletic: “Maybe it’s protesting a game or delaying a game — because it would be a nightmare for NCAA.
 I know they don’t want that.

 “Right now, we certainly have the leverage to do that.”

-The real madness starts Friday, with 16 games going from noon to midnight, and then another 16 on Saturday to wrap up the first round.
+The real madness starts Friday in Indianapolis, with 16 games going from noon to midnight, and then another 16 on Saturday to wrap up the first round.

 Because of the pandemic, the entire tournament is being staged in Indiana.
-All 68 teams are being hosted in what the NCAA is calling a “controlled environment” in Indianapolis, just blocks away from the association’s home office.
+All 68 teams are being hosted in what the NCAA is calling a “controlled environment,” just blocks away from the association’s home office.

 Last year, college football players from the Pac-12 threatened boycotts over concerns about COVID-19 protocols, social justice issues and economic rights for college athletes.
 The Big Ten had its own #WeAreUnited movement related to health and safety protocols.